 2.2 Malicious or Unauthorized Code and Exploits

-- Generating, distributing, or embedding code that is designed to disrupt, damage, or gain unauthorized access to systems (e.g., viruses, trojans, worms, keyloggers) is prohibited.
+- Generating, distributing, or embedding malware, viruses, trojans, worms, keyloggers, ransomware, or any other code designed to disrupt, damage, destroy, or gain unauthorized access to systems or data is prohibited.

-- Any attempt to develop automated exploits, backdoors, or other tools primarily intended for malicious use is disallowed.
+- Developing automated exploits, backdoors, rootkits, or other tools primarily intended for malicious use is prohibited.

-- Using the Services to identify or exploit software vulnerabilities in an unethical or unauthorized manner is disallowed.
+- Using the Services to identify or exploit software vulnerabilities without authorization is prohibited.

 - Legitimate security testing (such as penetration testing or vulnerability scanning) may only be conducted with explicit authorization from the relevant system owners and in compliance with all applicable laws and regulations.

-- The Services must not be used to produce code or instructions aimed at unlawful network intrusion, privilege escalation, or bypassing security measures without permission from the owner of the targeted system.
+- The Services must not be used to produce code or instructions aimed at unlawful network intrusion, privilege escalation, or bypassing security measures without authorization from the owner of the targeted system.

-- Any activity designed to disrupt or compromise the integrity or availability of data, systems, or networks—unless expressly authorized—is prohibited.
+- Any activity designed to disrupt or compromise the integrity, confidentiality, or availability of data, systems, or networks—unless expressly authorized by the relevant system owner—is prohibited.

 2.3 Third-Party Intellectual Property

 Users shall not prompt or otherwise utilize the Services to reproduce or misappropriate copyrighted code, patented processes, or other proprietary works without proper authorization.
-If the Service Output contains references to or snippets of third-party IP, additional human review and permission may be necessary prior to use or distribution.
+If the Service Output contains references to or snippets of third-party IP, additional human review and permission may be necessary prior to use, disclosure, distribution, or incorporation into any product or repository.

 2.4 Usage Limits and Fair Use

-(i) use automated tools, scripts, bots, or programmatic methods to circumvent, reset or artificially extend Fair Use Limits or rate limits imposed by the Services;
+(i) use automated tools, scripts, bots, or programmatic methods to circumvent, reset, or artificially extend Usage Limits or rate limits imposed by the Services;

-(ii) create, maintain, or use multiple accounts (whether free, trial, or paid) to multiply, pool, or otherwise exceed per-account or per-seat usage allowances;
+(ii) create, maintain, or use multiple Accounts to multiply, pool, or otherwise exceed per-account or per-seat Usage Limits;

-(iii) share, transfer, or pool account credentials or API keys among individuals or entities in a manner that exceeds the per-seat or per-account limits of the applicable plan;
+(iii) share, transfer, or pool account credentials or API keys in a manner that exceeds the per-seat or per-account limits of the applicable plan;

-(v) exploit model selection, multiplier structures, or promotional offerings in a manner designed to obtain Services capacity beyond what is intended for the applicable Account type or plan tier. - Company monitors aggregate usage patterns to maintain Services quality and availability for all Users.
-Company is not obligated to provide advance notice before taking action under this Section 2.4, but will endeavor to notify affected Users where practicable.
+(v) exploit model selection, multiplier structures, or promotional offerings in a manner designed to obtain Services capacity beyond what is intended for the applicable Account type or plan tier. - Zencoder may monitor usage patterns to maintain Services quality, availability, and security.
+Zencoder may take reasonable steps to enforce Usage Limits and prevent abusive or unfair use, including but not limited to warnings, throttling, rate limits, feature restrictions, or suspension as described in this AUP and the Governing Terms.

 2.5 Services Integrity